-As BLE signal interference and dropouts aren't a Zwift problem, but a problem with your setup/environment, this isn't an issue we can fix (as much as we wish we could!).
+As BLE signal interference and dropouts aren't usually a Zwift problem, but a problem with your device/setup/environment, so this isn't an issue we can fix (as much as we wish we could!).
 Zwift only reads the data that's being sent to it.

 While we can't solve this on our end, we've included the most common causes for interference and dropouts that we've seen so you can try going through a process of elimination and find the issue.

 Here's the most common causes we see for BLE dropouts